What is premium rate

 Conversely, a discount rate occurs when you have a fixed interest rate that is below the bank’s present offering.
 As a result, your extra repayments generate profit for the bank.
 In such cases, this profit can be returned to you or used to reduce your remaining loan balance.
 This profit is classified as capital income for taxation purposes.

-The potential for this profit distribution is contingent upon your loan’s fixed-rate agreement, particularly the lock-in period for the interest rate and the duration of your loan.
-Bear in mind that no profit payments are permitted within any agreed «quarantine period».
+The potential for this profit distribution is contingent upon your loan’s fixed-rate agreement, particularly the interest rate lock-in period and the loan duration.
+Remember that no profit payments are permitted within any agreed «quarantine period».